 Alessia Russo is delivering a season filled with remarkable consistency and match-winning contributions for Arsenal.
 Her playing style has become praiseworthy, especially her physical strength to shield the ball and bring teammates into play, while her movement in the penalty area consistently helps create space for herself while confusing defenders.

-Russo’s capacity to perform in high-pressure situations strengthens her Ballon d’Or Feminine contenders, with crucial goals during London derbies and European tournament nights, where she has showcased big-game temperament.
-Recently, Russo scored one of the best goals in his entire career, which helped his national side to equalize the score in the final, which forced both England and Spain into the penalties before the English side conquered the fixture by winning the game 3-1 on penalties.
-This title gave Russo a significant boost in her race to win the Ballon d’Or Feminin.
+Russo scored one of the best goals in his entire career, which helped his national side to equalize the score in the final, which forced both England and Spain into penalties before the English side won the fixture by winning the game 3-1 on penalties.
 Alessia Russo now has a total of 5 international trophies, one of the highest among the top 5 in our list of Ballon d’Or Feminine power rankings.
+She finished 2nd in the race for this award.

 Appearances | Goals | Assists | Avg.
 Rating |